Brenda Hansen, Chair

 Finance and Governance Committee.
 Bruce K. Webber, Senior Vice President and Commercial Banking Manager at Banner Bank, has served on the SEF Board since 2015.
 A native Oregonian, Bruce graduated from Sheldon High School and earned his BA in Finance at University of Puget Sound.
 In addition to his work with SEF, he is also Treasurer of the Springfield Rotary, a member of the Springfield Renaissance Development Corporation Board, Chair of the Lane Council of Governments Finance Committee, and Treasurer of the McKenzie Brewfest Committee.
 He is married to Michelle, and they have three daughters, one son, and two grandsons.
 Bruce joined SEF to help provide innovative programs and opportunities for our teachers and students.

 Programs Committee.
-Michelle, an Oregon native and graduate of Newport High School, is Assistant Vice President and Loan Documentation Supervisor at Columbia Bank.
-A new member to the SEF board, Michelle has supported the Night of 11,000 stars for several years, most recently as a member of the procurement team.
+Michelle Webber joined the SEF board in 2018.
+She is an Oregon native and graduate of Newport High School, is Assistant Vice President and Loan Documentation Supervisor at Columbia Bank.
+Michelle has supported the Night of 11,000 stars for several years, most recently as a member of the procurement team.
 In addition to her work with SEF, Michelle serves as Vice Chair on the Springfield School Board and as a member of the Wildish Theatre Board.
 Michelle actively supports Springfield Rotary and has served on the McKenzie Brewfest Committee.
 She is married to Bruce, and they have three daughters, one son, and two grandsons.
 When Michelle finds time to unwind, you’ll find her in her garden or behind her camera.
 A strong advocate for student success, Michelle joined SEF to help provide innovative programs and opportunities for our teachers and students.

 Chair, Programs Committee; Innovative Educator Grant Committee; Night of 11,000 Stars Committee.
 Cindy joined the SEF Board 2017 and serves on various SEF Committees, including as Chair of the Programs Committee.
 She is a McDonald’s owner/operator with her husband Mark and a member of the Ronald McDonald House Advisory Board.
 Her passion for travel is second only to her passion for education.

 Development Committee.
-Adam Zanotto specializes in residential and land real estate at Keller Williams, a long time supporter of SEF.
+Adam Zanotto joined the SEF board in 2018.
+He specializes in residential and land real estate at Keller Williams and is a long time supporter of SEF.
 Adam was born in California, but after graduating from the University of Oregon, he decided Oregon was the place to live.
 Adam and his wife Missy have three children who attend Springfield schools.
 He is fully aware “that our teachers need our help to deliver to the best of their abilities.”